 Needless to say, we backtested a lot of scenarios!

-The first backtest tested sequentially opening bull put spreads on SPY with:
+The first backtest sequentially opened bull put spreads on SPY:

 - 30 days to expiration

 - Only one position active at any time